 Polynomials Worksheets are designed with a vision to improve the mathematical skills of the students who are weak in the Polynomials chapter.
 These worksheets cover all the basic concepts of Polynomials for the CBSE class 9 students.

-You will study polynomials, math formulas, the fundamental expressions of algebra through the math worksheets.
+You will study polynomials, math formulas, and the fundamental expressions of algebra through the math worksheets.
 We use polynomials to represent quantities in general, such as perimeter, area, revenue, and the volume of blood flowing through the artery.

-Every year, the CBSE or the central board of secondary education conducts the final term, summative assessment 1 and 2 for all the CBSE schools.
+Every year, the CBSE or the central board of secondary education conducts the final term, summative assessments 1 and 2 for all the CBSE schools.
 The math worksheets are compiled to help the students to achieve good marks in the exam.

 A polynomial is a single term, or a sum or difference of terms in which all variables have whole-number exponents and no variable appears in the denominator.
 Each term can be either a constant, a variable, or a combination of coefficients and variables.